Build more functionality into your Touch Board project with this flexible shield

 The Proto Shield's functions

 If you look at the first image on the right, you can see that the standard Arduino pins have two solder holes instead of one: one hole is for the headers and one for any additional connections.
-Each pin is labelled by its Touch Board function, so you can quickly get an overview.
+Each pin is labelled by its Touch Board function, so you can quickly get an overview of what is available.

 In this image, you should be able to identify an area with 16 lines.
 You can solder any SMD onto these pads.
 We have added breakout pins to each pad so that you can easily connect additional components to your SMD.
 We've also expanded the power rails, giving you easy access to the 5V, 3.3V and GND.
 The GND hole from the Touch Board has been taken into the Proto Shield as well.